Join the Celebration

-You can also PSI Membership Criteria with Questions and Examples that outlines the membership criteria, includes questions schools can use for self-reflection, and some examples of how others have worked to meet the criteria.
+You can also visit PSI Membership Criteria with Questions and Examples that provides more detail about the membership criteria.
+This includes questions schools can use for self-reflection, and some examples of how others have worked to meet the criteria.
+The questions provided can be used to stimulate thoughts, conversation and future goal setting.

 1. A collaborative approach to school-based decision making